scimax/DiWakeCyl/README.md

 ## Citing this work

-Please cite this code as:
+Please cite this code as [use the tab on the right to genereate bibtex format]:
-P. Piot, J. Wang and F. Lemery, Wakefield in Axi-Symmetric Dielectric-Lined Waveguides, PYTHON program available from GitHub at  https://github.com/NIUaard/DiWakeCyl
+P. Piot, F. Lemery, and J. Wang,  DiWakeCyl: a computer program to compute Green's functions for dielectric-lined cylindrical-symmetric waveguides, PYTHON program available from GitHub at  https://github.com/NIUaard/DiWakeCyl